fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Usually types for existing packages can be found by under the <i>@types</i>-organization within npm, so that you can add the relevant types to your project by installing an npm package with the name of your package with a @types/ - prefix, for example:<i>npm install --save-dev @types/react @types/express @types/lodash @types/jest @types/mongoose</i> and the list goes on and on.
 The <i>@types/*</i> are maintained by [Definitely typed](http://definitelytyped.org/), a community project with the goal to mainting types of everything in one place.

-Sometimes a npm package can also include its types within the code andin that case installing the corresponding <i>@types/*</i> is not necessary.
+Sometimes a npm package can also include its types within the code and in that case installing the corresponding <i>@types/*</i> is not necessary.

 > **Notice:** Since the typings are only used before compilation, the typings are not needed in the production build and they should <i>always</i> be in the devDependencies of the package.json.